hatch-digital-nl/tooling-helm-charts/README.md

 This repository contains a collection of Helm charts for various applications:

+- **common**: Library chart with shared templates and functionality
 - **laravel**: Helm chart for Laravel applications
 - **react**: Helm chart for React applications
 - **wordpress-bedrock**: Helm chart for WordPress using Bedrock structure
 - **yii2**: Helm chart for Yii2 applications

+## Common Chart

+The common chart is a library chart that provides shared templates and functionality for all other charts.
+It currently includes:

+- **Redis**: Centralized Redis configuration that can be used by all charts

 ## Using the Helm Repository